Rikki Rockett

-Richard Allan Ream (born August 8, 1961), better known by the stage name Rikki Rockett, is an American drummer for rock band Poison.
+Richard Allan Ream (born August 8, 1961), known professionally as Rikki Rockett, is an American musician, best known as the drummer for the band Poison.
 The band has sold more than 50 million albums worldwide and 15 million records in the United States alone.

-Biography
+Early life

-Richard Allan Ream was born on August 8, 1961, in Mechanicsburg, Pennsylvania, the youngest of two children of Norman and Margaret Ream.
+Richard Allan Ream was born on August 8, 1961, in Mechanicsburg, Pennsylvania, the younger of two children of Norman and Margaret Ream.
 He attended Cedar Cliff High School in Camp Hill.
-Before founding Poison with vocalist Bret Michaels, Rockett worked as a hairdresser, lifeguard, dishwasher, emergency medical technician and a suit salesman.

-In late 1993, Rockett discovered that the then guitarist Richie Kotzen of Poison was having a relationship with Deanna Eve, Rockett's fiancée at the time.
-Kotzen was fired due to this incident.
-In VH1's Behind the Music, singer Bret Michaels said he never wanted to speak to Kotzen again.
+Career

-In 1995 Rikki co-created and coloured the 6 issue comic book series, Sisters Of Mercy, published by Maximum Press.
+In 1995, Rockett co-created and colored the six-issue comic book series Sisters of Mercy, published by Maximum Press.

-After almost 20 years with Poison, Rockett released his first solo album Glitter 4 Your Soul on January 7, 2003 which was distributed online.
-The album was a tribute to 1970s glam rock.
-He also guested on Britny Fox's Bite Down Hard.
+After almost 20 years with Poison, Rockett released his first solo album Glitter 4 Your Soul on January 7, 2003, which was distributed online.
+It was a tribute to 1970s glam rock.
+He also guested on Britny Fox's Bite Down Hard (1991).

-On April 26, 2007, Rockett announced the creation of Rockett Drum Works Inc. It is a drum manufacturing company, specializing in the creation of ultra custom drum kits, snare drums and custom accessories.
+In April 2007, Rockett announced the creation of Rockett Drum Works Inc. It is a drum manufacturing company, specializing in the creation of ultra custom drum kits, snare drums and custom accessories.
 Prior to setting up his enterprise, Rockett worked for Chop Shop Custom Drum.
 He departed after conflicting opinions with Chop Shop founder Brian Cocivera.
 Rockett recruited most of the staff from Chop Shop along with some newer staff members.

-In 2015 Rockett co-formed a new rock supergroup the Devil City Angels with guitarist Tracii Guns (L.A.
-Guns), bassist Eric Brittingham (Cinderella) and vocalist and rhythm guitarist Brandon Gibbs (Cheap Thrill).

-Their self-titled debut album was officially released September 11, 2015.
+In 2015, Rockett co-formed a new rock supergroup, the Devil City Angels, with guitarist Tracii Guns (L.A.
+Guns), bassist Eric Brittingham (Cinderella), and vocalist and guitarist Brandon Gibbs (Cheap Thrill).
+Their self-titled debut album was released on September 11, 2015.

 Personal life

 In October 2008, Rockett married longtime girlfriend Melanie Martel.
 On July 14, 2009, they had their first child, Jude Aaron Rockett.
-On March 2, 2013, Rikki and Melanie had their second child, a daughter named Lucy Sky.
+On March 2, 2013, Rockett and Melanie had their second child, a daughter named Lucy Sky.
 Both children are named after The Beatles' songs "Hey Jude" and "Lucy in the Sky with Diamonds".
 They separated in July 2015 and their divorce became final in June 2017.

-Rockett holds a black belt in Brazilian Jiu-Jitsu, under trainer Renato Magno and trains at Street Sports Brazilian Jiu Jitsu, located in Santa Monica, California.
+Rockett holds a black belt in Brazilian jiu-jitsu, under trainer Renato Magno and trains at Street Sports Brazilian jiu-jitsu, located in Santa Monica, California.